xxl4/me/source/resume/index.md

 - **Description**: Shanghai RongMai is a technology company that develops design and implement web games.
 I was responsible for designing and implementing web games using Php, Java, Flash, HTML, CSS, and JavaScript.
 I worked closely with game designers and developers to create engaging and interactive gaming experiences.
 We are using Php, Java, Flash, HTML, CSS, and JavaScript for our projects.

+-- **Key Achievements**:
+    - Designed and implemented web games that were played by millions of users.
+    - Collaborated with game designers and developers to create engaging and interactive gaming experiences.
+    - Optimized performance and security settings for high traffic websites.
+    - Integrated with payment gateways and social media platforms for seamless transactions.
+    - Managed server instances, load balancers, and databases on AWS, GCP, and Azure.

 ### Software Enginner At Shanghai ShenDong

 - **Location**: Shanghai, China